moreequalanimals/moreequalanimals.github.io/_posts/2020-10-27-Tyranny-of-the-Status-Quo.md

 ---
 title: Tyranny of the Status Quo
 desc: The vast majority of people don't approve of the government we have.
 What can we do about it?
-A sneak peak of my upcomming book.
+A sneak peek of my upcomming book.
 tags: government democracy
 image: /assets/img/police.jpg